arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-2.md

 Assert.Equal("I'm a side effect!", File.ReadAllText("output.txt"));
 ```

 Its type is `string -> int`, which does not reflect the fact it is performing an IO.
-Let's start from applying the idea of modeling this into a type, making its type `string -> IO<int>`.
+Let's start from applying the idea of type modeling the IO side effect, making its type `string -> IO<int>`.

 ```csharp
 IO<int> CalculateWithSideEffect(string s)